ajitredhat/asciidoctor-topic-map/README.md

 3. Run script

-currently the file path for the master.adoc is hardcoded. you will need to specify the file path in script.js
+**Important** Currently the file path for the master.adoc is hardcoded. you will need to specify the file path in [script.js](https://github.com/ajitredhat/asciidoctor-topic-map/blob/main/script.js#L7)

-        const MASTER_ADOC_FILE = <path to master.adoc>
+        const MASTER_ADOC_FILE = <PATH-TO-MASTER-ADOC-FILE>

 To run it, install the required packages and finally start it.
 Via command line, navigate to the folder where this repository was cloned to and use the following commands: